WMD-group/Eris/README.md

 To run locally, clone this repository and run `make` to compile.
 To run the compiled binary, type `./eris`.
 All simulation parameters are set by flags in eris.cfg and details of flag settings for certain analyses are included in the corresponding ipython notebook in the [analysis-notebooks](/analysis-notebooks/) directory.

-Eris can be (trivally) parallelised over temperature with GNU `parallel`.
+Eris can be (trivially) parallelised over temperature with GNU `parallel`.
 Use `make parallel` for an example.
 Note that this overrides the temperature range and increments set by `eris.cfg`, via the command line interface.
 The `Makefile` example of `seq 0 50 1000 | parallel ./eris {}` corresponds to running from T=0 K to T=1000 K in steps of 50 K.

 See the [Wiki](https://github.com/WMD-group/Eris/wiki/) for more information.